 Amoxicillin is considered safe for breastfeeding mothers by the American Academy of Paediatrics, and research shows no change in the health of the nursing infant when the mother is on a dosage (4).
 The medicine is counted among the safest antibiotics for a lactating mother (5).
-However, it is not entirely free of potential side effects.
+However, it is not entirely free of potential side effects, just like other medications.

 Side Effects Of Amoxicillin In Breastfed Babies

 Though the side effects of amoxicillin are not widespread and have a low probability of occurrence, it is useful to know how a baby could be affected by the drug: